-Identification: AT-R4 Name: The specific reference of the party initiating the Reject Description: This reference, determined by the party that initiates the Reject of the SCT Inst Transaction, must be forwarded in the handling of the Reject message to the Originator Bank and optionally to the Originator.
-It must be specified in any request by the Originator or the Originator Bank to the initiating party to obtain more information about the reasons for the Reject
+Identification: AT-R5 Name: The specific reference of the bank initiating the Reject/Return Description: This reference, determined by the bank that initiates the Reject or Return of the credit transfer transaction, must be forwarded in the handling of the Reject/Return message to the Originator Bank and optionally to the Originator.
+It must be specified in any request by the Originator or the Originator Bank to the initiating party to obtain more information about the reasons for the Reject/Return

-Identification: AT-R5 Name: The Reason code for non-acceptance of the Recall Description: The codes defines the reason for non-acceptance of the Recall Value range Codes are: Beneficiary's Refusal Legal reasons Account closed Insufficient Funds on the account No response from Beneficiary Original Credit Transfer never received Already returned transaction
+Identification: AT-R6 Name: The Reason code for non-acceptance of the Recall Description: The codes defines the reason for non-acceptance of the Recall Value range Codes are: Beneficiary's Refusal Legal reasons Account closed Insufficient funds on the account No response from Beneficiary Original Credit Transfer never received Already returned transaction

-Identification: AT-R6 Name: The specific reference of the bank initiating the Recall Description: This reference is determined by the bank that initiates the Recall of the SCT Inst Transaction.
-It must be forwarded in the handling of the Recall message to the Beneficiary Bank and optionally to the Beneficiary.
+Identification: AT-R7 Name: The specific reference of the bank initiating the Recall Description: This reference is determined by the bank that initiates the Recall of the credit transfer transaction, must be forwarded in the handling of the Recall message to the Beneficiary Bank and optionally to the Beneficiary.
 It must be specified in any request by the Beneficiary or the Beneficiary Bank to the initiating party to obtain more information about the reasons for the Recall

-Identification: AT-R7 Name: The Settlement Date for the positive answer to the Recall Description: The date on which the returned amount is settled by the CSM
+Identification: AT-R8 Name: The Settlement Date for the positive answer to the Recall Description: The date on which the returned amount is settled by the CSM